 Hello, and welcome!

-I am soon to be a fully registered psychologist.
-I am working in private practice in Edmonton, AB.
+I am a registered psychologist working in private practice in Edmonton, AB.
 In 2016 I completed my Ph.d. in Counselling Psychology at the University of Alberta where I researched why adult male survivors of sexual abuse so seldom report their abuse.
 I work predominately with adults, individuals and couples, who are struggling with issues associated to:

 - Bullying and Harassment in the Work Place